ACW logo

 Today, ACW and its affiliated companies are led by Alex and Jordan Krauss, representing the fourth generation of family involvement.

-Throughout ACW’s 108-year history, the company has transformed from a small distributor of military surplus products to a manufacturing company that specializes in webbing, plastic buckles, metal hardware, cord, and industrial sewn straps sold throughout the world.
+Throughout ACW’s history, the company has transformed from a small distributor of military surplus products to a manufacturing company that specializes in webbing, plastic buckles, metal hardware, cord, and industrial sewn straps sold throughout the world.

 sec3bottom